Kruiser-Project/Kruiser-Web-Browser/README.md

 Qt 6.9.2
 # Install Instructions
-just put it in a folder (it will make a folder in the directory that it is in storing cookies) and run it
+just put it in a folder (it will make a folder in the directory that it is in storing cookies) and run it If you have any trouble with this browser, feel free to give feedback.
+This will help make Kruiser the best it can be.
+Enjoy your free, fast, and lightweight web browser!